 2. Near the rope at the hub: I like this spot because people don’t know to line up here.
 Instead of camping out 5 hours prior, wander near this section to see if anyone is waiting for the rope to go up.
 Stay nearby and then get as close to the rope as possible once it’s up (usually about 1-1.5 hours prior to parade time).
 For fireworks: Follow the orange line on the map below toward Tomorrowland and then to the castle to try to get the best view of the castle and the Matterhorn for projections from the Fireworks show.

 See this map for more specifics on where the rope will go up prior to the parade:

 3. it’s a small world: This has always been my favorite area.
 (See below for more details.)
 This area doesn’t fill quite as quickly as Main Street, but like all the others, it will be crowded.
+I note to watch this parade along the path to it’s a small world, but setting up closer to the attraction is just as good.
 For fireworks: Follow the hot pink line on the map below to walk towards it’s a small world to see projections on it and then turn to the left slightly to see the actual fireworks.

 I’ve been watching the Disneyland parade for years and have a good system that works for us.
 As I mentioned earlier, we set up a blanket at least an hour prior to parade time.